dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 pipes information from DiagnosticSource's to an EventSource.
 Thus EventSource consumers can get at all DiagnosticSource events.
-While the data payloads from DiagnosticSource can't in general be passed through to the EventSource (because they are not serializable), there is a mechanism in the bridge that consumers can specify which fields (which are serializable) from the DiagnosticSource payload should be passed along to the EventSource.
+While the data payloads from DiagnosticSource can't in general be passed through to the EventSource (because they are not serializable), there is a mechanism in the bridge that enables consumers to specify which fields along to the EventSource.

 What this means is that in general it is not necessary to instrument a code site multiple